AnalyticsDojo/rpi-analyticsdojo-com/content/mgmt6560-sp18/_index.md

 +++
-title = "mgmt6560-sp18-Tech Fundamentals"
+title = "MGMT4966/MGMT6560 Spring 2018"
 description = ""
 weight = 1
 alwaysopen = true
 +++
-## Technology Fundamentals for Business Analytics (mgmt6560-sp18-Fall2017)
+### Technology Fundamentals for Business Analytics

 ### IMPORTANT INFORMATION:

-* **When:** Lectures Monday Evenings from 6:00 PM to 8:50 PM
+* **When:** Monday/Thursday  12:00 PM to 2:50 PM
-* **Where:** PITTS 4114
+* **Where:** SAGE3704

-### COURSE DESCRIPTION:

-The widespread proliferation of IT-influenced economic activity leaves behind a rich trail of micro-level data, enabling organizations to use analytics and experimentation in both strategy and operations.
-This course provides a hands-on introduction to the concepts, methods and processes of business analytics.
-We will learn how to obtain data and draw business inferences from data by asking the right questions and using the appropriate tools.

-### COURSE GOALS/OBJECTIVES

-The goal of this course will be to provide the technical foundation to enable students to become data scientists.

-### STUDENT LEARNING OUTCOMES

-Through this course you are expected to: <br>
-(1)	Demonstrate an understanding of analytics based problem solving and analytics thinking.<br>
-(2)	Be able to extract, match, transform, and clean data from a variety of sources. <br>
-(3)	Conduct structured statistical analyses to answer business related questions.<br>
+The [Schedule](schedule/) for the course.

+The [Course Materials](https://github.com/jkuruzovich/techfundamentals-spring2018-materials), including all data and jupyter notebooks.

+The [lab.jupyterhub.com](http://lab.analyticsdojo.com) will be available for your assignments.

+The [LMS](https://lms.rpi.edu) will be used for submissions of projects.

+[Github](https://github.com) will be used for programming assignment collection.
+See [assignments](assignments/) for more detailed procedures.

+[Slack](https://techfund-sp2018.slack.com) will be the primary method of communication.
+Please download the Slack App for your [mobile and desktop](https://slack.com/downloads/).

+This [Dropbox Share](https://www.dropbox.com/sh/le0ejfxuqjd1ecv/AAD4nyGKgu2hrQ32fWLZvz4Da?dl=0) will include all presentations.